kasslent/clc-digital-skills/_lessons/module-1.1.md

 >##Exercise: Adding Content, part 1
+>In your **index.html** file, practice writing HTML and get used to the syntax.
+>Add some headings, paragraphs and lists.
+>
->In your **index.html** file, practice writing HTML and getting used to the syntax.
-Make sure to open & close the tags properly, use indentation to organize your code and just experiment!
+>Make sure to open & close the tags properly, use indentation to organize your code and buidl good habits!

-##Images & self-closing tags
+##Self-closing tags

 Self-closing tags don't format content.
 Instead they are used to embed objects onto the page; they *are* the content.
 Because of this, they do not require a closing tag.